atsepkov/drone/README.md

 #### Drone.allStates (declarative mode)

+    drone.addStates(filter?: { [layer: string]: string })

-This property contains a list of all composite states that drone generates internally.
-All states in the list are in a hash format, containing name of original state name as value assigned to `base` key and composite values assigned to a key of same name as the composite layer that the state belongs to.
+Returns a list of all composite states that drone generates internally.
+All states in the list are in object format, containing name of original state name as value assigned to `base` key and composite values assigned to a key of same name as the composite layer that the state belongs to.
 For example, a state corresponding to main page while logged out would be expressed as
 follows: